jedward225/RynnVLA-002/README.md

 ```

-## 🗝️ Wrold Model Training on LIBERO
+## 🗝️ World Model Training on LIBERO
 For world model training, we set image_resolution to 512.
 ### Pipeline1: Pretokenize
 #### Step 1: Libero Data Preparation